This is a follow-up to “24/7 Money Printing at the Fed? Misconceptions and Consequences.“

-As a reminder, my prior note argues that the Fed is not currently engaged in “money printing” in the physical sense.
+My prior note argues that the Fed is not currently engaged in “money printing” in the physical sense.
 What the Fed is actually doing is more like money transformation, which is carried out by converting mostly treasuries and bonds (which the Fed does not consider as “money”) into cash.
 While this is “money printing” according to the government, I argued that this overstates what the government is doing since every $100 it “prints” requires someone to give up an equivalent amount of assets as well.
 As a result, can we really say the government is “printing” money?
 Money transformation seems like a more appropriate description.
 I also argued that this may also be the reason why general inflation has been limited, while asset inflation has been rampant.
 By “printing money” this way, the Fed has effectively reduced the universe of investable assets (by buying up treasuries and bonds and locking them away) and hence driving up the value of the remaining investable securities while not actually adding more “money” to the world.
 More liquidity, yes.
-But not more “money”, in my humble opinion.
+But not more “money”.

 While the Fed creates the conditions for asset price inflation by reducing the investable universe, ultimately the money that drives that inflation has to comes from somewhere else.